tradle/multi-hyperbee/README.md

 We resolved the ping-pong updates loop issue with setting a '_replica' flag when applying update to a primary.
 Each peer applying change still pongs it back to all peers, but just once.
 We hope to find a solution for this later.
 One benefit of this pong is that each peer will be able to verify that CRDT arrived at the same state across all peers.

-## Failure modes
+## Failure modes discussion

-update() event on replica occured and computer died before we applied it to primary.
+- update() event on replica occured and computer died before we applied it to primary.
 Will it arrive again?
+- if we issue clear() on replica to avoid duplicate storage of the same record both in replica and in primary
+  - atomicity - make sure to only clear() after write to primary got fully propagated to the underlying store
+  - can hypercore handle acynchronous writes which will happen when update from remote happens during clear()
+  - If we updated the primary and machine died, clear() will not be issued.
+But it will not lead to inconsistency, just a bit of storage cost for the record that was not removed.

 ## Usage
 ``` js